 7.3 Unite Network AG may terminate the User Agreement with effect from the end of any calendar month with three months’ notice.
 The right to suspend a User shall remain unaffected.

 7.4 Notwithstanding suspension or termination, contracts which have not been completed by the time termination or suspension takes effect will still be duly processed.

 7.5 The confidentiality obligation pursuant to Section 11 will survive the termination of the User Agreement.

 8 Liability of Unite Network AG

-8.5 In the case of other damages being attributable to ordinary negligence, Unite Network AG shall be liable in the event of an infringement of an essential contractual obligation; however, the amount for which Unite Network AG is liable shall be limited to the damages that had been foreseeable at the time of the conclusion of the User Agreement and that are typical for the nature of the Agreement, a maximum of EUR 5,000,000 per case.
-Material contractual obligations are such obligations, the fulfilment of which is a prerequisite for proper implementation of the contract, and on the compliance of which the respective Company relies and may rely, and the breach of which will put the achievement of the contractual purpose at risk.
+8.5 In the case of other loss attributable to ordinary negligence, Unite Network AG shall be liable if it has infringed a material contractual obligation; however, its liability will be limited to the loss foreseeable at the time when the User Agreement was concluded and that is typical given the nature of the User Agreement, i.e. no more that €5 million per case.
+Material contractual obligations are obligations whose performance is essential for the proper execution of a contract, on whose performance the Supplier may reasonably rely, and the breach of which will jeopardise the achievement of the contractual purpose.

 9 Embargo regulations

 9.1 Neither the User nor any of its Affiliated Companies or financial institutions are subject to sanctions, are included on any list of prohibited or restricted persons or companies, or are owned or controlled by any person named on such a list, including but not limited to the sanction lists maintained by the United Nations, the European Union or its Member States as well as lists of prohibited or restricted parties and/or products maintained by the government of the United States of America.

 9.2 The legal transactions to be processed via Unite, including the related capital and payment transactions, are not affected by any embargo measures.